 CRA Innovation & Technology Explored

-What are your thoughts on this week’s electrical & autonomous vehicle news?
+What’s your view of the new physics-based lighting capabilities headlights engineers at Ford are developing?
+Do you think it will make driving at night safer?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.

 Click HERE to join the CRA Industry Newsletter, it’s FREE

 CRA is the innovative and trusted source for motoring information and the latest news to help entrepreneurs, business owners, managers and people working in the motor industry to stay informed and change their world.
 Get the advice your need to start, glow, and lead your business today.
 Get unlimited access to all articles.